felipehaack/jPageReader/README.md

 API for generic page reader with only JS/HTML5/CSS3/JQUERY.

-If the Browser or Webview supported HTML5, CSS3 and javascript correctly you can to use it with no fear.
-Initially, the interface from web reader is simple and there's a lot of things to do.
+If the Browser or Webview supports HTML5, CSS3 and javascript correctly you can use it without fear.
+Initially, the interface from the web reader is simple and there's a lot of things to do.

 The next version will support: